Feysh-Group/corax-community/Readme.md

 ### CoraxJava+Docker

 **If you want to experience scanning with Docker, read [CoraxJava+Docker Scanning Tutorial](docs/en/coraxdocker-usage.md) for complete usage details.**

-## View Report

-Currently, CoraxJava supports generating results reports in [SARIF](https://sarifweb.azurewebsites.net/) format.
-The report generation path is specified by the `--output` parameter.
-Under this path, a `sarif/` directory will be generated, with each `java` source code file having a separate `sarif` format result file.

-It is recommended to use `VSCode` to view the `SARIF` format report.
-You can install the `Sarif Viewer` plugin for convenient visual inspection and navigation.

 ## Test Suite Performance